jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Feb 12 to Feb 13: 867.0
+>The provisional increase in cases from Feb 13 to Feb 14: 1857.0
 >
->The last time cases per day were this high was Feb 12 2022: 1 day prior.
+>The last time cases per day were this high was Feb 11 2022: 3 days prior.
 >
->The case rate then was 1014 cases.
+>The case rate then was 2052 cases.
 >
->The last time cases per day were lower than this was Jul 24 2021: 204 days prior.
+>The last time cases per day were lower than this was Feb 13 2022: 1 day prior.
 >
->The case rate then was 822 cases.
+>The case rate then was 915 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)